cs-pub-ro/computer-architecture/assignments/exam/README.md

 8. Given the x-bit adder of type y, calculate the number of gates for the carry-out.

-9. Given the x-bit Booth’s algorithm, how many additions are for M × R?
+9. Given the x-bit Booth's algorithm, how many additions are for M x R?

 10. What are the status flags for the following operation X ?